YooNice100/League-Of-Legends-Data-Set/README.md

   frameborder="0"
 ></iframe>

-## Exploratory Data Analysis
+## Univariate Analysis

-EDA involves visualizing the data to uncover patterns and relationships between variables.
-Below are some key insights from our EDA.

 ### Distribution of Gold at 15 Minutes

-The distribution of gold at 15 minutes provides insight into the economic state of teams early in the game.
+Performed Univariate Analysis on the gold at 15 minutes.
+This distribution of gold at 15 minutes provides insight into the economic state of teams early in the game.

 <iframe
   src="assets/gold_distribution.html"